EPCCed/eidf-docs/docs/services/gpuservice/training/L5_devspace.md

  - Port conflicts may occur on shared VMs.
 Adjust your forward port options to avoid this.
  - If the resources you request are not available in a short amount of time.
 Your `devspace dev` command may timeout.
  - DevSpace relies on running the development container as `root` user.
-If the container image you
+If the container image you use does not have a `root` user by default, you can modify the development or deploying using the K8s `securityContext` controls (our patch in this example).

 ## Making modifications to the template